embedthis/ioto/apps/demo/README.md

 The first step is to create an Demo product definition in the [Builder](https://admin.embedthis.com/).

-Because this demo requires a device cloud and management app, we need our own app definition so our devices will be kept private and not be publically visible.

 Navigate to the [Builder](https://admin.embedthis.com/clouds) site and select `Products` in the sidebar menu and click `Add Product`.
 Then create a product definition by entering a product name and description of your choosing.
-Select the `Ioto Agent` and select `By Device Volume` and enter `1` in the Total Device field.
-Your first device is free.
+Select the `Ioto Agent` and select `Evaluation` as the plan type.

 <img src="https://www.embedthis.com/images/demo/demo-product-edit.avif" alt="Create Demo Product" width="600"><br>

 ### Download Ioto Agent

-Once the product definition is created, you can click `Download` from the Products list and save the source distribution to your system.
-The eval version of Ioto will be fine for this solution.
+Once the product definition is created, you can click `Download` from the Products list by selecting the download icon for your "Demo App" and save the source distribution to your system.

 <img src="https://www.embedthis.com/images/builder/product-list.avif" alt="Product List"><br>